Call any branch circulation desk. Please have your card number handy when you call. The phone numbers of our libraries are available here.

 Bring the item(s) in to the circulation desk of any library branch.

-Renewable items may be renewed three times for the same period as the original loan.
-If an item has been requested by someone else it cannot be renewed.
-Also, you cannot renew items online if you owe $10 or more in fines or have 10 or more overdue items.
+Renewable items may be renewed three times for the same period as the original loan, unless they have been requested by someone else, in which case they cannot be renewed.
+Also, you cannot renew items online if you owe $10 or more in fines and/or fees; an account owing a balance of $10 or more is blocked until the balance is paid to less than $10.
 Interlibrary loan items may not be renewed.

 How do I find and apply for jobs at the library?